 - We did not find John’s name in the Cambridge town records 1632-1664.

 - John’s birth date, of 1611, has been used in the history books of Newton and sources indicate this birth date was calculated from the information on his grave stone.
 We do not have that stone today, but it is reported to have said that he died Feb.
 7, 1697/8 aged about 87 years.
 See page two…

-John’s name is on the “First Settlers Monument” in the East Parish Burying Grounds in Newton, MA, which also indicates that he settled in Newton (Cambridge) area in 1644 and died in 1698 at age 87 as can be seen in the CEMETERIES section.
+- John’s name is on the West side of the “First Settlers Monument” in the East Parish Burying Grounds in Newton, MA, which also indicates a settlement date in Newton (Cambridge) area of 1644 and a death date of 1698 at age 87.

 - Because of the above information, we do not have a formal documented ancestral line for John.
 However, because of our extensive research, we have a most likely Ancestral Line.